LivingLegacyMedia/vowbound/chapter_13.md

 Cassian set down the coins, their warmth fading from his palms.

-Tomorrow, the real work began.
-Not the dramatic gestures that earned titles and applause, but the patient, invisible labor of rebuilding what Draven had broken—one mind, one city, one desperate soul at a time.
+Tomorrow, the real work began—the patient, invisible labor of rebuilding what Draven had broken, one mind, one city, one desperate soul at a time.

 He closed his eyes and felt the weight of the Covenant's expectations settle around him like a cloak.